 As part of my role as Director of Ph.D.
 Studies at Southeastern Seminary, I welcomed Dr. Richard Hays to the campus.
 Professor Hays is a prolific scholar in the field of NT studies, Jesus studies, Pauline studies, and Christian ethics, to name but a few.
 He is widely known for his book The Moral Vision of the New Testament, in my view the finest book on the subject, and for his two works on the use of the Old Testament in the New, Echoes of Scripture in the Letters of Paul (1989) and The Conversion of the Imagination (2005).
 The following is an excerpt from my remarks introducing Dr. Hays...
 Read More

 The authenticity of Paul’s correspondence with Timothy and Titus went unchallenged until the nineteenth century.
-Since then, more and more commentators have alleged that the Pastoral Epistles are an instance of pseudonymous writing (pseudo = false; -nymous = name) in which a later follower attributes his own work to his revered teacher in order to perpetuate that person’s teaching and influence.
+Since then, more and more commentators have alleged that the letters to Timothy and Titus (LTT) are an instance of pseudonymous writing (pseudo = false; -nymous = name) in which a later follower attributes his own work to his revered teacher in order to perpetuate that person’s teaching and influence.

-Richard Bauckham, for example, one of the major biblical scholars and historians of our day, believes that the author of the Pastorals “has thought himself into situations in Paul’s...
+Richard Bauckham, for example, one of the major biblical scholars and historians of our day, believes that the author of the LTT “has thought himself into situations in Paul’s...
 Read More